 5. Find out why bridges are made.

 Bridges are usually made to make travelling across different terrains easier.
 Here, the bridge was made for people to cross the river.

 1. Have you ever been through a tunnel?
 How did you feel?

 Yes, I have been through a tunnel.
-For a moment I thought I was lost as it became completely dark around and I felt nervous.
-But later I realized that it’s all safe.
+For a moment, I thought I was lost as it became completely dark around and I felt nervous.
+But later, I realized that it was all safe.

 2. The route from Goa to Kerala has a total of 2000 bridges and 92 tunnels!
 Why do you think there are so many bridges and tunnels?